 What kind of bell peppers go in fajitas?

 Generally, fajitas are made with a variety of bell peppers for visual appeal.
 Use a combination of colors, like red, green and yellow for the most eye-catching dish.
-Or, choose one color based on your flavor preferences.
+Or, choose one color for your fajita veggies based on your flavor preferences.
 It’s up to you!

 Ingredients